This article has links to products and services we love, which we may make commission from.

 The data is shown in graph form so you can visualize what people are searching for, where they are located, and at what time of year they are searching for the query.

-Again, this is a great starting off point, especially for planning seasonal content, or prioritizing which posts to create and publish first.
+Again, this is a great starting point, especially for planning seasonal content or prioritizing which posts to create and publish first.

 3. Domain Authority and Moz Keyword Explorer

-Moz is the team who measure our DAs (domain authority).
+Moz is the team that measures our DAs (domain authority).

-DA is formulated by investigating around 40 different criteria including the quality of the links you have linking back to your posts.
+DA is formulated by investigating around 40 criteria, including the quality of the links to your posts.

 You can check out your domain authority here.

-Your DA is often what SEO companies ask for via email when they building links to client’s sites.
+SEO companies often ask for your DA via email when building links to client’s sites.

 Moz has also created a free keyword research tool called Moz Keyword Explorer.

-However, it is free and as the saying goes – the devil is in the detail.
+However, it is free; as the saying goes, the devil is in the details.

 Moz’s free level does not tell you much about your competitors, like other paid software, like Keysearch, and the monthly search volume is not exact.